lycheeverse/lycheeverse.github.io/home.md

 ### Check Links From Epub File

-If you have [atool] installed, you can check links inside epub files as well!
+If you have [atool] installed, you can check links inside `.epub` files as well!

 ```bash
 acat -F zip {file.epub} "_.xhtml" "_.html" | lychee -